 MIT students, faculty, and staff are encouraged to apply for grants from the Council for the Arts at MIT to support arts projects in all disciplines that offer the MIT community opportunities to create, participate in and learn about the arts.

 THE APPLICATION FOR THE NEXT CAMIT GRANTS APPLICATION CYCLE WILL BE POSTED IN SEPTEMBER 2017.
-The deadline for the next application cycle is Wednesday, April 12, 2017.
-Applications will be reviewed on Wednesday, May 3, 2017 and applicants must be available for an in-person interview between 9 am and noon that day.
+The deadline for the next application cycle is Friday, October 20, 2017.
+Applications will be reviewed on Wednesday, November 15, 2017 and applicants must be available for an in-person interview between noon and 3 pm that day.

 First time applicants are required to meet with Rachel Bennett to discuss their project (repeat applicants are welcome to schedule time as well.)

 Current MIT students, faculty, and staff are eligible to apply for CAMIT Grants Program funding; applicants may submit proposals individually or on behalf of a group or organization.
 A Grants Committee, composed of CAMIT members, evaluates these competitive applications and recommends funding.
 Applicants are encouraged to discuss projects with a staff member before submitting an application.

 There are three funding cycles every academic year.
 Funded projects must be completed within six months of receiving funding.
 The final deadline during the 2016-17 academic year is Wednesday, April 12, 2017.

 Applicants are strongly advised to seek additional financial support or in-kind contributions (donated or discounted equipment and services) from other MIT or outside sources.